autoMoTIVe-X/zk-ScalHard/README.md

 **"zk-ScalHard: Scalable and Hardware-Rooted Privacy-Preserving Authentication for Secure OTA Updates in Zonal SDVs"** Available on ArXiv: [arXiv:2607.07371](https://arxiv.org/abs/2607.07371)

+## 📄 How to Cite
+If you use this code or refer to the zk-ScalHard protocol in your research, please cite our technical report:

+> **Shrikant Tangade, Bansi Pambhar, Valeria Loscrì, and Mauro Conti**, *"zk-ScalHard: Scalable and Hardware-Rooted Privacy-Preserving Authentication for Secure OTA Updates in Zonal SDVs,"* arXiv preprint arXiv:2607.07371, 2026.

 ## 🤝 Collaboration & Affiliations
 This research is a global collaboration between: